navapbc/template-application-flask/docs/app/README.md

 Most configuration options are managed by environment variables.

 Environment variables for local development are stored in the [local.env](/app/local.env) file.
 This file is automatically loaded when running.
 If running within Docker, this file is specified as an `env_file` in the [docker-compose](/app/docker-compose.yml) file, and loaded [by a script](/app/src/util/local.py) automatically when running unit tests (see running natively above for other cases).
+To override environment variables for locally, create an `override.env` file in the same directory as local.env.
+The docker-compose file [optionally checks this file](https://docs.docker.com/reference/compose-file/services/#required) as well.

 Any environment variables specified directly in the [docker-compose](/app/docker-compose.yml) file will take precedent over those specified in the [local.env](/app/local.env) file.